JeremyTsaii/hyperplanner/README.md

 ## Where is the backend?

-The backend of HyperPlanner uses Hasura, which is an open source engine connecting our PostgreSQL Database to our GraphQL backend.
+The Backend of HyperPlanner uses Hasura, which is an open source engine connecting our PostgreSQL Database to our GraphQL Backend.
 This is hosted on Heroku, located [here](https://hyperplanner.herokuapp.com/console).
+The Frontend communicates with the GraphQL engine using Apollo Client.

 ## What is the development workflow?